-In Alberta, Optima operates both Private Assisted living and Public Supportive Living (SL4 & SL4D) facilities.
-Optima is a licenced care provider with Alberta Health Services and an approved Assisted Living Operator with Alberta Seniors.
+In Alberta, Optima Living operates both Private Assisted living and Public Supportive Living (SL4 & SL4D) facilities.
+Optima Living is a licenced care provider with Alberta Health Services and an approved Assisted Living Operator with Alberta Seniors.

 In BC it has agreements with the interior Health Authority (IHA) and the Fraser Health Authority (FHA), is a licensed care provider under the BC Community Care and Assisted Living Act, and is registered as an approved Assisted Living (AL) Operator with the AL Registrar of BC.

 Optima Living Communities congratulates Wayne Morishita on his appointment as the executive director of the Alberta Continuing care association.
 Optima is also pleased to announce that its Co-Founder and Principal, Karim Kassam has been elected to the board of the Alberta Continuing Care Association.
 We look forward to working closely supporting the work of the board with the Alberta Government, Alberta Health Services to ensure the best quality of care is provided to all residents of Alberta.